 Pollen, fungal spores and grasses are the primary cause of allergic rhinitis (Hay fever) and allergic conjunctivitis (pink eye).
 As with other types of allergies, when individuals with seasonal allergies encounter spores and pollen grains, their immune systems react act as if a dangerous substance has entered their body.
 To most, allergic rhinitis seems harmless, but this respiratory allergy can be dangerous if not taken seriously.

 Airborne allergens can trigger asthma symptoms and exasperate already present symptoms of allergic rhinitis.
 Most physicians recommend eye drops and nasal sprays to provide allergy relief.
 Unlike pink eye born from E. coli bacteria or viruses, allergic conjunctivitis isn’t contagious and is virtually harmless.
+Doctors also recommend using a quality HEPA air purifier to help clean and rid the air in your home of outdoor allergens.

 In East Asian countries, particularly Japan, South Korea and China, wearing a pollen mask is a common, non-medical way to combat allergies and prevent the spread of cold-inducing bacteria.
 The masks help filter out allergy-inducing pollen grains and mold spores and make the simple act of breathing much easier for people with seasonal allergies.